 The average trip to hospital costs St John about K1,000, yet most of our patients don’t pay a toea.

-We generate much needed funds to subsidise the cost by providing business, communities and individuals with ‘user pays’ private ambulance services, air medical evacuation, on-site medical services, hospital transfer, first aid training and event first aid services.
+We generate much needed funds to subsidize the cost by providing business, communities and individuals with ‘user pays’ private ambulance services, air medical evacuation, on-site medical services, hospital transfer, first aid training and event first aid services.

 Additional funding is provided by the national government, some provincial governments, corporate supporters and personal donations.